 Now I got this GR1 set up for daily use for an overnight trip.
-Patch of my choice as always, GORUCK USA, why because 'Merica, that's why.
+A patch of my choice as always, GORUCK USA, why because ‘Merica, that’s why.

 Side Note: The Molle attachment system.
 These are basically a webbing used by the military and was designed for the military.
 It lets you attach all sorts of accessories to the outside/inside the bag.